Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 After creating the necessary tables, my database diagram looks like this:
 ![Database Diagram (05APR2020)](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/10.%20Database%20Diagram%20and%20EF%20Migration/SQL%20Database%20Table%20Diagram%20%2805APR2020%29.jpg)

 Unfortunately the diagram is hard to read in this format due to the large number of tables and relationships between them.
-The most important tables to note at this time are the main Pokemon table, the Custom Pokemon table, and the
+The most important tables to note at this time are the main Pokémon table, the Custom Pokémon table, and the Team Base and Team VGC tables.
+These four tables will provide the bulk of the data necessary for the primary function of my web application.

+In order to perform EF migration, I first had to create a local DB within my web applicat
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTAzMzc0MTA3LC0yNDU4MTc1MjEsLTExMz
-M1NzgzOSwtMjkxNTcwNDA0LC0xNzgxMDg5Njg5LC0xMDA1NDAy
-OTM3LC0yMDM2ODYzMTkwLC0xOTUwNzMzMzQ2LC0xNDc5MjQ5Mj
-U4LC0xNjI3ODc1NDU4LC0xMTI0MzU2NDk3LC01NDEzNjMzNDgs
-LTEwNDUzNTkzNjAsMTU5MTAyMTcyLDE1MjI3NDQxNThdfQ==
+eyJoaXN0b3J5IjpbLTE4OTE2NjIxMDgsLTI0NTgxNzUyMSwtMT
+EzMzU3ODM5LC0yOTE1NzA0MDQsLTE3ODEwODk2ODksLTEwMDU0
+MDI5MzcsLTIwMzY4NjMxOTAsLTE5NTA3MzMzNDYsLTE0NzkyND
+kyNTgsLTE2Mjc4NzU0NTgsLTExMjQzNTY0OTcsLTU0MTM2MzM0
+OCwtMTA0NTM1OTM2MCwxNTkxMDIxNzIsMTUyMjc0NDE1OF19
 -->